 Chris Blundell explained how BT understand this changing world and how they are looking to transform their sales effectiveness not only by addressing the key challenges, but also by harnessing the power of the digital revolution to provide the solutions.

 So, Sales Transformation – buzz words or fundamental need?

-As a supplier of Software as a Service (SaaS) sales applications and tools we are acutely aware of the impact that a re-engineered sales process will have on the overall efficiency and effectiveness of a selling organisation.
-The ability to leverage knowledge through a CRM system and drive behaviour through embedded sales enablement can deliver a step change in performance.
+As a supplier of Software as a Service (SaaS) sales applications and tools we are acutely aware of the impact that a re-engineered sales process will have on the overall efficiency and effectiveness of a selling organization.
+The ability to leverage knowledge through a CRM system and drive behavior through embedded sales enablement can deliver a step change in performance.
 Our observation though is that the sales fundamentals remain.
 Successful sales depend on the value you can deliver, the relationships you have with your customer contacts and the extent that they trust you.
-The way that that is achieved though is the part that is interesting.
+The way that is achieved in the new world though is the part that is interesting.

-By transformation I guess we mean the re-engineering of the sales process to incorporate marketing communications as a vehicle for positioning your services and engaging customer much more than when sales people were responsible for educating the customer.
-The use of digital media offers much more of a one-to-one relationship that in itself builds trust.
+By transformation in this instance we mean the re-engineering of the sales process to incorporate marketing communications as a vehicle for positioning your services and engaging with the customer much more than when salespeople were responsible for educating the customer.
+The use of digital media offers much more of a one-to-one relationship that in its’ own right builds trust.
 Sales needs to become more expert in the needs of the customer and in project managing customer stakeholders.

 As outlined by Chris’s final point with regard the digital revolution, the need for transformation of Account Development Planning in BT is both being driven by the digital revolution and solved by it.